-Public Art in Kingsland
+Kingsland Public Art Committee

-How to Get Involved
+How to get involved

 SPUR Volunteer Opportunities

-Ongoing Celebrations: organizing a Kingsland party, BBQ or gathering at separate events.
+Ongoing celebrations: organizing a Kingsland party, BBQ or gathering at separate events.

 Stay involved and in the loop by:

-Over fall 2012, The City of Calgary and the Kingsland Community Association worked together to host two public open houses.
-On October 14, a Community BBQ was held to gather ideas for public space improvements.
+Over Over fall 2012, The City of Calgary and the Kingsland Community Association worked together to host two public open houses.
+On October 14, a Community barbeque was held to gather ideas for public space improvements.
 Approximately 75 residents attended to share their ideas.
 This event was followed up with an interactive online map where residents submitted their suggestions for improvement throughout the month of October.
 In total, 250 suggestions were received, which were then consolidated to allow for easy prioritization.

 In November 2012, a second open house was held for residents to prioritize their public space improvements while enjoying some family fun activities.
 Approximately 60 people attended the event.
 Residents were able to prioritize their improvements online through an interactive map throughout the month of November.
 As people selected public space improvements, the cost of the improvements would be subtracted from the $227,800 capital budget; once complete, they could submit their ideal budget.
-Over 130 budgets were received and informed the final project list.
+More than 130 budgets were received and informed the final project list.

-On January 19, 2013, The City of Calgary and the Kingsland Community Association hosted a Winter Ice-Skating Party to celebrate the public space improvement ideas the community selected and prioritized.
-Approximately 85 people attended this celebration!
+On January 19, 2013, The City of Calgary and the Kingsland Community Association hosted a winter ice skating party to celebrate the public space improvement ideas the community selected and prioritized.
+Approximately 85 people attended this celebration.

 The final SPUR budget was presented to The Priorities and Finance Committee and approved on March 12, 2013.
 Take a look at the improvement priorities to see what the community identified as important improvements.

-Related Documents and Links
+Related documents and links